CALCURSE - text-based organizer

 pressing 'L' allows you to choose the layout of the main

 calcurse screen (in other words, where to put the three

-different panels on screen), pressing 'G' permits you to choose between
+different panels on screen), and last you can choose between

 These options control